nate-dkz/nate-dkz/README.md

 ## Hi, my name is Nathan 👋
+- 👨‍💻I’m interested in cloud computing and automation
-💡I’m currently learning about Azure PowerShell and the Microsoft Power Platform.
+- 💡My main areas of focus are Microsoft Azure, PowerShell and the Microsoft Power Platform